icyflame/awesome-social-science/readme.md

 #### [Trichotillomania](https://en.wikipedia.org/wiki/Trichotillomania)

-> This impulse disorder causes the patient to pull his/her hair to the extent of even hair loss due to a certain urge.
+> This disorder causes an urge in patient to pull their hair out

 It is often caused by post-traumatic stress disorder or obsessive-compulsive disorder.
 A study has identified some gene mutations that increase the vulnerabilities.
 Treatment includes Habit Reversal Training where the patient is trained to recognize this abnormal impulse.
 The condition may also occur in early childhood.

 [R: National Health Service ](https://www.nhs.uk/conditions/trichotillomania/)